 IVC Filter Side Effects & Related Health Complications

 Inferior vena cava (IVC) filters help catch blood clots before they can travel throughout the body, causing harm.
 And according to the Axis Research Mind firm, doctors implant around 200,000 blood clot filters annually.
 However, the device’s construction can lead to many unforeseen IVC filter side effects.
+Today, more than 10,000 lawsuits are pending from plaintiffs with metal pieces from these filters stuck inside their bodies.
+And it gets worse: Their doctors cannot remove all the fragments.

 Many IVC Filter Side Effects From Device Fragmentation

-One of the most dangerous IVC filter side effects occurs when the device’s legs (or “struts”) break off and travel to other parts of the body.
+One of the most dangerous IVC filter side effects occurs when the device’s legs (or “struts”) break off and travel to other body pards.
 These struts give an IVC filter its structure and helps stop blood clots.
 But when they detach, it causes a range of problems from torn veins to pulmonary embolisms and heart attacks — exactly the types of problems an IVC filter should prevent.

 The issues began in 2003 when C.R.
 Bard and Cook Medical, Inc. first sold retrievable IVC filters.
 A physician should monitor the device and then remove it after imminent health risks decrease.
 But the Food and Drug Administration soon received reports of unfortunate IVC filter side effects.
 In fact, consumers and doctors reported many new IVC filter side effects — some requiring medical treatment and surgery.
 These health concerns included device migration, fractures, perforation caused by moving parts, and tilting.
 The FDA discovered many dangerous side effects may be related to the length of time an IVC filter stays implanted within a patient.